 3 cliffhanger examples from literature

-Cliffhangers are a mainstay of popular literature.
-Let’s look at a few examples of books that have used them particularly well.
+Cliffhangers are a mainstay of popular culture.
+Let’s look at a few popular examples of cliffhangers in literature that have been used particularly well.

 S. E. Hinton makes use of effective one-line cliffhangers to introduce dramatic questions and keep readers turning the pages.
 At the end of one chapter, the narrator says, “Things gotta get better, I figured.
 They couldn’t get worse.
 I was wrong.”
 This immediately shows the reader that something exciting is about to happen in the next chapter.